nikurasutan/socialtree/README.md

 1. Done with docker-compose.
 Use the file at `dev/docker/stacks/main/compose.yml` and edit it to your needs.
 2. Configure the resulting config.yml file under your mounted assets volume `config/config.yml` and replace the profile pic in the img folder `img/profilepic.jpg`.
    The image name can be ajusted in the config file if needed.

+## Build your own theme
+1. Create a new scss file with the themes name in `/src/public/themes`